mpwillson/mal/myc/myc.md

 read_atom (reader.c).
 Now mal dies with an "out of memory" error message.
 I tracked this down in testing mal on FreeBSD, where mal died immediately, on the defintion of the not function.
 Nice early failure mode!

+5. Comment handling in step 6 caused me a lot of grief.
+I wanted to pass comments back up from the lexer, rather than completely ignoring them, but had to change read_list slightly so that comment vars were never added to the list under construction.
+The other issue concerned the situation where a comment was the final line of a program file and did not have trailing newline.
+In the end I amended the definition of load-file to place an extra newline after the slurp to protect the closing parenthesis of the do form.